merely-useful/py-rse/py-rse/narrative.md

 ### Chapter 2: Basics of the unix shell

-All references to the `climate-data` directory will need to be replaced with reference to the `zipfs-law/data/` directory.
+All references to the `climate-data` directory need to be replaced with reference to the `zipfs-law/data/` directory.

 ### Chapter 3: Going further with the unix shell

 The narrative in this chapter currently revolves around a little bash script called `years.sh`, which extracts a list of years from a climate data file.
-It will need to be replaced with a bash script that extracts basic information from the ebook text files in `zipfs-law/data/`.

-To be more specific, a new bash script `zipfs_law/bin/book_summary.sh` has been developed to extract the book title, author and release date using the `head` and `tail` commands to select the relevant lines from an ebook text file.
+It needs to be replaced with the new bash script `zipfs_law/bin/book_summary.sh`, which has been developed to extract the book title and author by using the `head` and `tail` commands to select relevant lines from an ebook text file.
-(Some of the original text files were edited very slightly to ensure that this information is on exactly the same line in each file.)
+(Some of the original ebook text files have been edited slightly to ensure that this information is on exactly the same line in each file.)
 Later on in the chapter,
-the content on `grep` could show how it could have been used to locate the same information in the files
+the content on `grep` could be edited to show how the same title and author information could be extracted using `grep`.
-(i.e. so the information wouldn't need to be on exactly the same line in each file.)

 ### Chapter 4: Command line programs

-This chapter currently involves a generic script called `script_template.py`, which can be configured using command line arguments or a configuration file.
+This chapter currently involves a generic script called `script_template.py`, which can be configured using command line arguments.
-Instead of developing the generic `script_template.py`, this chapter could develop `countwords.py` instead.
+Instead of developing the generic `script_template.py`, this chapter should develop `zipfs_law/bin/countwords.py` instead.
-(The current version of `countwords.py` will need to be updated to use argparse and other libraries/concepts introduced in that chapter.)

 ### Chapter 5: Git at the command line

 The narrative in this chapter currently involves Frances and her colleague Jean Jennings writing a history of the ENIAC project.
-Instead, in this chapter the `collate.py` script could be written from scratch, tracking changes with Git along the way.
+Instead, in this chapter the `zipfs_law/bin/collate.py` script should be written from scratch, tracking changes with Git along the way.

 ### Chapter 6: Advanced Git